 Hire an Experienced Lawyer when Buying a Business

-- In 2015, I represented a long term Client in the asset purchase of an iconic restaurant in Brooklyn Heights.
+- I represented a long term Client in the asset purchase of an iconic restaurant in Brooklyn Heights.
 I handled the assignment of the lease and transaction from due diligence through closing.
 Although my Client could afford an all-cash purchase, I structured the deal to include a seller-financed loan and security agreement.
 This gave my Client the right to offset any seller’s debts that may crop up after the closing.

 To schedule a consultation, contact our office by e-mail or call us at 212-619-1500